DSharpPlus/DSharpPlus/docs/articles/commands/introduction.md

     RegisterDefaultCommandProcessors = true
 });

-// Iterate through each Discord shard foreach (CommandsExtension commandsExtension in commandsExtensions.Values) {
 // Add all commands by scanning the current assembly commandsExtension.AddCommands(typeof(Program).Assembly);
 TextCommandProcessor textCommandProcessor = new(new()
 {
       // By default, the prefix will be "!"
      // However the bot will *always* respond to a direct mention
-        // as long as the `DefaultPrefixResolver` is used PrefixResolver = new DefaultPrefixResolver("?").ResolvePrefixAsync
+     // as long as the `DefaultPrefixResolver` is used PrefixResolver = new DefaultPrefixResolver("?").ResolvePrefixAsync });
-    });

         // Add text commands with a custom prefix (?ping) await commandsExtension.AddProcessorsAsync(textCommandProcessor);
-}

 ```

 ---

 Let's break this down a bit:
 - We use each processor's required intents to ensure that the extension receives the necessary gateway events and data to function properly.
-- Because we're using a `DiscordShardedClient`, we must call `UseCommandsAsync` instead of `UseCommands`.
-This is because `UseCommandsAsync` will return a dictionary of `CommandsExtension` objects, one for each shard.
-The number of shards returned is usually set by Discord, however it can be specified manually in the `DiscordConfiguration`.
 - We register all the commands in our bot by passing the bot's assembly to `AddCommands`.
 This will scan the assembly for any classes (group commands) or methods that have the `Command` attribute, and register them as commands.
 - We register the `TextCommandProcessor` processor with a custom prefix resolver.